Setting the scene

 After dinner, those of us who hung out on the #infoanarchy IRC channel decided to have our own little gathering.

 Lisa did the legwork and found a place: Butter, which is across the street from the DNA Lounge.
-Butter is a cute little space with a “white trash” theme.
-It’s decorated with trailer park amusements, and the bar snacks are tater tots, TV dinners and marshmallows that you can roast yourself over canned heat.
+Butter is a cute little space with a “trailer park” theme with decor you’d expect, and the bar snacks are tater tots, TV dinners and marshmallows that you can roast yourself over canned heat.

 We went to Butter straight after dinner, so by the time 10:30 had rolled around, we’d already been there for three hours.
 Our party was winding down and people were making various plans to go elsewhere.